ramjac-zz/ght/README.md

  TODO

  * Allow for a JSON file input of whose schema is based on an array of the HTTPTest struct
- * Allow for a spreadsheet file input.
-A template is included in this project.
- * Improve testing
+ * Improve unit tests and examples
  * Improve verbose output
     * The verbose output should summarize what failed.
-Make sure it is grep friendly - added summary. what is grep friendly in this case...
-    * The HTTP Response in request.go should print with more line breaks.
+There is a summary, but this could be more helpful.
-    * The HTTP Response in request.go should print the underlying data instead of pointers.
+    * The HTTP request and response should pretty print

-"args": ["-c","5","-r","2","-t","1","-csv","http://localhost:8080/djjff,,404,,,,http://localhost:8080,,200,text/html; charset=utf-8,,,http://localhost:8080,,200,,Goji,true"],